ray-project/ray/doc/source/serve/core-apis.rst

 your deployment.
 You must have a conda environment set up for each set of dependencies you want to isolate.
 If using a multi-node cluster, the desired conda environment must be present on all nodes.
+Also, the Python patch version (e.g. 3.8.10) must be identical on all nodes (this is a requirement for any Ray cluster).
 See :ref:`runtime-environments` for details.

 Here's an example script.
 For it to work, first create a conda